nhsengland/fdp-design-guide/docs/index.md

 - <p class="inline-container">Dark Grey<span class="colour-rect" style="--colour: #3D3D3D; --txt_clr: white">#3D3D3D</span></p>
 - <p class="inline-container">Light Purple<span class="colour-rect" style="--colour: #A285D1; --txt_clr: white">#A285D1</span></p>

+### Gridlines
+- most chart types should have gridlines on at least one axis
+- all numeric axes, except for those showing time or bands of values, should have gridlines
+- time axes should have tick marks, but not gridlines
+- axes showing discrete categories should not have tick marks or gridlines
+- the line at the zero point on your axis should have more emphasis than standard gridlines
+- gridlines should be at sensible, round-number, intervals
+- gridlines should always be labelled with the value they represent

 ## Templates and Widgets
 In future versions of this guide, there will be guidance here on use of widgets and templates in Workshop, and where possible, direct links to the templates.
 We will also include annotated images of available templates to make them easier to work with.

 The templates, widgets and code will be accessed in Foundry as usual